 Core Knowledge

-The map outlines six core areas of knowledge to help drive change, create value and positively impact the world of work.
-Developed with the latest research and insights, these areas are relevant to all HR and people professionals and set out everything you need to be an effective practitioner — whatever your role or specialism.
+The updated CIPD Profession Map gives HR and people professionals a strong foundation for effective decision making.
+It highlights six core areas of knowledge designed to drive change, create value and make a positive impact on the world of work.
+Developed using the latest research and insights, these areas are relevant across all HR roles and specialisms, ensuring that every practitioner has the tools to succeed.

 Core behaviours